History of qigong: Roots in traditional medicine, philosophy, and martial arts

-The Mawangdui Silk Texts (168 BCE) shows a series of Tao Yin (導引) exercises that bears physical resemblance to some of the health exercises being practiced today.
+The Mawangdui Silk Texts (168 BCE) shows a series of daoyin exercises that bears physical resemblance to some of the health exercises being practiced today.

 Buddhism, originating in India and having its source in the Hindu culture, developed an extensive system of meditation and physical cultivation similar to yoga to help the practitioner achieve enlightenment, awakening one to one's true self.
 When Buddhism was transmitted to China, some of those practices were assimilated and eventually modified by the indigenous culture.
 The resulting transformation was the start of the Chinese Buddhist qigong tradition.
 Meditative practice was emphasized and a series of qigong exercises known as the Yijin Jing ("Muscle/Tendon Change Classic") was attributed to Bodhidharma.
-The Chinese martial arts community eventually identify this Yijing Jing as one of the secret training methods in Shaolin martial arts.
+The Chinese martial arts community eventually identify the Yijing Jing as one of the secret training methods in Shaolin martial arts.

 Chinese martial arts practitioners, influenced by all the different elements within Chinese society, adapted and modified qigong theory with the goal of improving their fighting abilities.
 Many Chinese martial arts paid homage to Taoism or Buddhism by claiming them as their original source.
-For example, Tai chi chuan is often described as being Taoist in origin.
+For example, tai chi is often described as being Taoist in origin.
 Shaolin martial arts is named after the famous Buddhist Shaolin temple.

 The exchange of ideas between those different segments within Chinese society created rich, complex, and sometimes contradictory theory and methods of training.
 The difficulty in determining the correct training method, the traditional master-student method of transmission, and the belief that qigong represents a special and valuable knowledge limited the research and development of qigong to small but elite elements within Chinese society.
 Specialized texts were available, but were secretive and cryptic, and therefore limited to a selective few.
 For the general population, qigong practice was a component of traditional Chinese medicine.
 This medical system was developed based on experience, along with philosophical and folk practices.